newrelic/nri-redis/README.md

 ## Integration Development usage

-Assuming that you have the source code and Go tool installed you can build and run the Redis Integration locally.
+Assuming that you have the source code and Go tool installed (go version 1.9) then you can build and run the Redis Integration locally.
 * Go to the directory of the Redis integration and build it
 ```bash
 $ make